hosseinoliabak/cisco/Security/03_01_firewall.md

 ### Stateful firewalls
 * Control sessions
-* Information is stored in a state table (in ASA it is called a Connection Table)
+* Information is stored in a state table (`show conn` to see the State table) (in ASA it is called a Connection Table)
 * Stateful session flow table contains: Source and destination IP addresses, Source and Destination Port numbers, TCP sequencing information, and additional flag for each TCP or UDP connection associated with a particular session